 SETC has put together a useful list of resources to look into for assistance during this unpredictable period.
 From teaching and student resources to ways to stream Broadway plays, this is one collection of suggestions to take a look at.

-HowlRound plus a group of artists, arts administrators, and others from around the US on held a panel: Artists in a Time of Global Pandemic on Monday March, 16 2020.
-Here is a recording of the live streamed webinar panel.
+HowlRound plus a group of artists, arts administrators, and others from around the US held a panel: Artists in a Time of Global Pandemic.
+Click the link in the title for a recording of the live streamed webinar panel.
 [The recording of Artists In a Time of Global Pandemic is both American Sign Language interpreted & Closed Captioned.]

 They discussed how COVID-19 is impacting freelance artists (those who identify as independent contractors) from all disciplines and where artists can look for support in this complicated moment.
 The conversation focused on shared resources (legal, advocacy, how to take your work virtual, finding emergency funding, and financial best practices in crisis) and building and grounding our national community.